Exterior square gamma factors for cuspidal representations of $\mathrm{GL}_n$: simple supercuspidal representations: Introduction

 When $j = 2$, the twisted exterior square gamma factors of irreducible supercuspidal representations of $\GL{n}{F}$ exist due to the work of Jacquet-Shalika \cite{jacquet11exterior} together with Matringe \cite{matringe2014linear} and Cogdell-Matringe \cite{CogdellMatringe15}, or the work of Shahidi \cite{Shahidi90} using the Langlands-Shahidi method.
 When $j = 3$, Ginzburg and Rallis \cite{GinzburgRallis00} found an integral representation for the automorphic $L$-function $L(s, \pi, \wedge^3 \otimes \chi)$ attached to an irreducible cuspidal automorphic representation $\pi$ of $\GL{6}{\mathbb{A}}$ and a character $\chi$ of $\GL{1}{\mathbb{A}}$ for some adelic ring $\mathbb{A}$.
 In general, for $j \ge 3$, we don't have an analytic definition for $\gamma(s, \pi, \wedge^j \otimes \chi, \psi)$.
 Therefore, \Cref{conj:converse_theorem_using_exterior_power} only makes sense for $n = 4, 5$ and possibly $6$ if one can prove local functional equations for the local integrals coming from \cite{GinzburgRallis00}.

 Since we have only twisted exterior square gamma factors in general, we want to know which families of supercuspidal representations of $\GL{n}{F}$ satisfy \Cref{conj:converse_theorem_using_exterior_power} when $j = 2$.
 We show in the paper that \Cref{conj:converse_theorem_using_exterior_power} holds true for simple supercuspidal representations up to a sign as we will explain in the next paragraph.
+This result is our first step toward \Cref{conj:converse_theorem_using_exterior_power}.
 We have already seen that $\GL{1}{F}$ twists are enough to distinguish simple supercuspidal representations, see \cite[Proposition 2.2]{BushnellHenniart14} and \cite[Remark 3.18]{adrian2016some}.
 Thus, \Cref{conj:converse_theorem_using_exterior_power} for simple supercuspidal representations has no context if we still require $\GL{1}{F}$ twists.
 Therefore, we will drop the assumption on the $\GL{1}{F}$ twists.

 Let $\mathfrak{o}$ be the ring of integers of $F$, and $\mathfrak{p} = (\varpi)$ is the maximal prime ideal in $\mathfrak{o}$ generated by a fixed uniformizer $\varpi$.
 By \cite{knightly2015simple}, if we fix a tamely ramified central character $\omega$, i.e., $\omega$ is trivial on $1+\mathfrak{p}$, there are exactly $n(q-1)$ isomorphism classes of irreducible simple supercuspidal representations of $\GL{n}{F}$, each of which corresponds to a pair $(t_0, \zeta)$, where $t_0 \in \multiplicativegroup{\mathfrak{f}}$ is a non-zero element in the residue field $\mathfrak{f}$ of $F$ and $\zeta$ is an $n$-th root of $\omega(t^{-1}\varpi)$, where $t$ is a lift of $t_0$ to $\multiplicativegroup{\mathfrak{o}}$.
 The main theorem of the paper is the following: